bemoid/bemoid/scss/components/button/button.md

 );
 ```

 Additionally, there are two modifiers to control horizontal expanding of the button.
-Enlarge horizontal paddings with `.button--wider` modifier or add `.button--expanded` to make a button take the full width of a parent.
+Enlarge horizontal paddings with `.button--wider` modifier or add `.button--expand` to make a button take the full width of a parent.

 [[example file=components/button/example/behaviours.html]]

 ### Covers

-Adding a `.button__cover` element and the `.button--covered` the modifier will cover button's default text with an extra one.
+Adding a `.button__cover` element and the `.button--cover` the modifier will cover button's default text with an extra one.
 For example, it's useful to indicate a currently processing loading state.

 [[example file=components/button/example/covered.html]]

 Want to achieve the same effect, but only on user `:hover` action?
-Switch to a `button--curtained` modifier.
+Switch to a `button--curtain` modifier.

 [[example file=components/button/example/curtained.html]]